GianFederico/GianFederico.github.io/_pages/about.md

   - /about.html
 ---

-I've just completed my Master's Degree at University of Bari - CS for AI.
+I earned my Master’s Degree in Computer Science for Artificial Intelligence at the University of Bari a little over a year ago. \
-Currently working as a Data Analyst, always ready to contribute in the field of Artificial Intelligence.
+Now I’ve been working as a Data Scientist, driven by a genuine curiosity for AI and a desire to build things that make a real difference.

 In my free time I enjoy traveling✈️, PC-gaming🎮, Tabletop role-playing games(both as player and GameMaster)🎲, and working out after all — a healthy body fosters a healthy mind.💪 \
 I love dogs and all kinds of animals🐾🍂